 There are three particular circumstances where BPR could be “wasted”:

-If the business is specifically gifted to a spouse, civil partner or charity, the relief is effectively wasted on death.
+The relief is effectively wasted on death if the business is specifically gifted to a spouse, civil partner or charity.
 A gift to a spouse, civil partner or charity is already exempt from IHT due to the spousal exemption and charitable exemption for IHT.
-If there are other gifts to non-exempt beneficiaries in the will, for example to children, BPR will not apply to those other assets as BPR only attaches to the business assets.
-In this type of circumstance, it may make more sense from an IHT perspective to make a gift of the BPR assets to the non-exempt beneficiaries, however noting that where there is a spouse/civil partner a gift to the other beneficiaries may not be in their best interests as the survivor may have need of the business assets.
+Suppose there are other gifts to non-exempt beneficiaries in the will, such as children.
+In that case, BPR will not apply to those other assets as BPR only attaches to the business assets.
+In this type of circumstance, it may make more sense from an IHT perspective to make a gift of the BPR assets to the non-exempt beneficiaries, however noting that where there is a spouse/civil partner, a gift to the other beneficiaries may not be in their best interests as the survivor may need the business assets.

-Where business is shared between exempt and non-exempt beneficiaries, this potentially could lead to an increase of the amount of IHT due.
-This is best illustrated with an example.
+Where business is shared between exempt and non-exempt beneficiaries, this could potentially increase the amount of IHT due.
+An example best illustrates this.

 Say Mr Jones has a business qualifying for BPR at 100% worth £300,000 and other assets worth £700,000.
 His will gives his residuary estate 50% to a charity and 50% to his brother, there are no other gifts.

 For IHT purposes, Mr Jones’ gross estate (before deduction of reliefs and exemptions) is £1,000,000.
-The charity and brother are each is entitled to 50% of this (£500,000).
-For the purpose of the business, each will be treated as inheriting 50%.
+The charity and brother are each entitled to 50% of this (£500,000).
+For the business, each will be treated as inheriting 50%.

 IHT on the charities share is nil due to the charitable exemption.